 - Tremors or muscle twitches

-- Hallucinations or unusual behavior
+- Seeing things or exhibiting unusual behavior

 This is not a complete list of side effects and considerations.
 If you notice a possible adverse reaction, contact your doctor or pharmacist.

 For more information about potential side effects, see the National Institute of Health’s Guide.